Chair, 2013-14: Brian Borovsky, surface physics and friction

 Students investigate Quantum Theory, in which a particle's behavior is described through a statistically-interpreted wave function rather than through the concepts of Newtonian mechanics.
 Topics include an examination of the conceptual framework of Quantum Mechanics, solution of the Schrodinger Equation for systems such as the harmonic oscillator and the hydrogen atom, and approximation methods for treating more complex systems and the interaction of radiation with matter.
 Prerequisites: Physics 244 and 374, Mathematics 226, and concurrent registration in Physics 386.
 Offered annually in the fall semester.

 How do macroscopic variables (e.g. energy, pressure) develop through the collision or interaction of microscopic objects?
 Why is the spread of disease in an orchard similar to a piece of iron becoming magnetized?
 Students study classical and quantum gases, followed by magnets and phase transitions (Ising Model, percolation, renormalization) and employ both analytical and computer methods (Monte-Carlo sampling, simulations, molecular dynamics).
 Prerequisite: Physics 244.
-Offered alternate years.
+Offered alternate years; next offered in 2014-15.

 385, 386 Advanced Physics Laboratory (0.25)